Director, JCA Arts Marketing

-As Associate Director, Jamie Alexander leads the JCA Arts Marketing team in its efforts to increase revenue, boost attendance, and grow patron engagement for arts organizations around the country.
-Jamie's clients include Lyric Opera of Chicago, Kitchener-Waterloo Symphony, Arizona Opera, Segerstrom Center for the Arts, Steppenwolf Theatre Company, Oakland Museum of California, SFJAZZ, and Victory Gardens Theater.
+As Director, Jamie Alexander leads the JCA Arts Marketing team in its efforts to increase revenue, boost attendance, and grow patron engagement for arts organizations around the country.
+Jamie’s clients include Arizona Opera, Kitchener-Waterloo Symphony, Lyric Opera of Chicago, Oakland Museum of California, Segerstrom Center for the Arts, SFJAZZ, Steppenwolf Theatre Company, and Victory Gardens Theater.

 Before joining JCA, Jamie worked on the marketing staffs for Steppenwolf Theatre Company, the Denver Center for the Performing Arts, and the University of Chicago Booth School of Business where she specialized in campaign strategy, marketing analytics, and audience development.

 Jamie’s previous accomplishments in the arts world include developing innovative strategies to engage new audiences.
 At Steppenwolf Theatre Company she was a member of a team developed to drive Millennial and Gen X engagement, and led the implementation of the highly successful Steppenwolf RED membership for twenty-somethings.
 Jamie was also an integral member of the team that implemented variable and dynamic pricing for the company.

 Similarly, at the Denver Center for the Performing Arts, Jamie formed a council focused on the engagement of young professionals, managed accessibility programs, and integrated social media into the Denver Center’s regular marketing plans.
 She also helped launch the marketing campaign for the first touring engagement of The Book of Mormon, and originated marketing efforts for a new programming stream called Off-Center.